bnugman/sdc-p2/README.md

 As the second step, I've added random noise to that normalized data, to improve generalization.

-I decided not to generate additional data because I'm way behind schedule.
+I decided not to generate additional data, so as not to slow down the training.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-I have opted to go adapt the LeNet architecture, with an eye on preventing overfitting.
+I have opted to adapt the LeNet architecture, with an eye on preventing overfitting.
 I have added two dropout layers, in the fully-connected layers of the LeNet.

 My final model consisted of the following layers: